askn37/askn37.github.io/product/UPDI4AVR/3_Oparation_en.md

 If you want to initialize and erase USERROW, overwrite the entire file with 0xFF.

-> USERROW rewriting in interactive terminal mode to a locked device is not recommended.
+> Byte-by-byte USERROW rewriting in interactive terminal mode to locked devices is not recommended.

+## Supplement for AVR_Ex series

+AVR_Ex series support is still experimental as of UPDI4AVR 0.2.5.
+This has some known issues.

+- The first UPDI start timing after target device reset (POR) seems to be different from the previous series.
+For this reason, the expected UPDI response may not be observed.
+- Related to the above, completion of the `chip erase` command after starting HV control cannot be observed.
+- When repeatedly executing commands in terminal mode, there may be no response.
+This is reproduced even if `sleep` is inserted between commands.

+In either case, an `RSP_ILLEGAL_MCU_STATE` error interruption occurs.
+Please retry the command execution without turning off the power to the target device.

+> Since avrdude 7.2 you can add the `-xrtsdtr=low` command option, which may improve it somewhat.

 ## avrdude option supplement